Acidmanic/my-oc-container/Readme.md

 Currently it does 'constructor injection's only.
 You can register different implementations for each class by providing  a tag parameter for _register_ method. a tag should be a string conforming to the convention of c-like languages variable names except it can have '-' and '.' in it.

+It also supports a fluent-like syntax. to register classes with you preference via a fluent syntax, you can call the _register()_ method without any arguments. then you can set any of the properties using provided functions:

+    *) bind(.) sets the class you want to choose an implementation for *) to(.)   sets the class that would be the implementation *) taggedAs(.)  will set a tag for this registration *) livesAsA(.) will take a LifetimeType argument to set the type of lifetime you want to use.

-you can also perform a small life time management for objects by providing a __LifetimeType__ parameter to the _register_ method.
+You can perform a small life time management for objects by providing a __LifetimeType__ parameter to the _register_ method.
 LifetimeType currently can be __Transient__ (default) or __Singleton__. all singleton objects will be stored inside the  __Resolver__ object. and resolver itself is not a singleton so you can have multiple scopes in your application.

 to create an object, you should call on of the _resolve_ methods from __Resolver__ object. different _resolve_ methods will  resolve the given type with different strategies. for example, _resolveByTagOnly_ will resolve the class only if it's pre-registered with the given tag.
 It's also possible to save resolver configurations to a file or load them from a file.